I’m often asked how I knew I had celiac disease.

 Healing from Celiac

 Over time, I became a gluten-free guru, however, I still suffered from painful bloating and embarressing gas from time to time (it just wasn’t as painful, but still annoying).

-Over the years, I learned that healing from celiac disease requires so much more than just a gluten-free diet.
+Over the years, I learned that healing from celiac disease requires so much more than just eating gluten-free foods.
 When you take out the bad stuff, you need to replace it with good stuff.

-The Birth of a Good For You Gluten Free
+The Birth of Good For You Gluten Free

 Out of my gluten-free journey comes the birth of Good For You Gluten Free and my life as a celiac disease educator and advocate.

 While I have found my passion in the kitchen, it has been a learning process, no doubt.
 You’ll see that I now feel confident enough to create new recipes and beautifully designed gluten-free meal plans.
 (You can sample a free celiac disease meal plan.)

 Wherever you are on the gluten spectrum – from celiac disease or a gluten sensitivity to an autoimmune disorder or wheat allergy – I am here for you.
 Everyone in the gluten-free community is welcome here!